hotkit/django-fost-authn/README.markdown

 The amount of time to sleep when a FOST Authorization header is incorrect.
 Defaults to 0.5 seconds.

+FOST_AUTHN_MAXIMUM_CLOCK_SKEW

+The maximum allowed difference between the time when the request was signed and the time on the server.
+Defaults to 300 seconds.

 # Running tests #